It’s a common call we get during cooler weather in Clearwater, Dunedin, and across Pinellas County:

 What Homeowners in Clearwater and Dunedin Can Do

-If your home feels cold even though the heat is on, the solution usually isn’t turning the thermostat higher.
+If your home feels cold even though the heat is on, the solution usually isn’t simply turning the thermostat higher without understanding the best temperature to keep your heater for consistent comfort.
 A professional airflow evaluation can often identify simple adjustments that make a noticeable difference.

 Improving airflow, balancing ducts, or correcting thermostat placement can restore comfort without major changes to the system.